developwithpassion/fakes/README.md

 let(:collaborator){fake}
 ```

-You can also see that we are instantiation our System Under Test (sut) and providing it the collaborator:
+You can also see that we are create our System Under Test (sut) and provide it the collaborator:

 ```ruby
 let(:sut){ItemToTest.new(collaborator)}